Funko, Inc. (FNKO) Investors: - GuruFocus.com

-NEW YORK, June 20, 2023 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Funko, Inc. ("Funko" or the "Company") ( FNKO) and certain of its officers.
+NEW YORK, June 21, 2023 /PRNewswire/ -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Funko, Inc. ("Funko" or the "Company") (NASDAQ: FNKO) and certain of its officers.

 Class Definition: